cloudposse/docs/content/development/best-practices.md

 Pull Requests should express `## what` changed and `## why` it changed (e.g. business justification).
 This forces contributors to be clear about what is happening and makes it easier for others to follow along.

-Attach a `terraform plan` against current master as a comment to all PRs.

 ## Code Reviews

 ## Tagging